Last Updated on January 1, 2024 by Ellen

 Over the years during our Tulum visits, Tasso urged us to “travel now” before it was too late.
 Tasso and Tedly had many memorable, animated, and sometimes exhausting debates about when we might “quit the rat race” and take off into the sunset.

 Tasso had a unique world view.
 He was a young boy who remembered desperate survival efforts in Berlin tunnels right after the official end of World War II.
 He understood hate and holocaust.
 As a great artist, he lived for beauty and ardor.
 As a sailor and beach bum, he enjoyed his booze and oranges, and he loved Tulum’s beach and seawater.

-And we think the artist and sailor would be proud that today we live his mantra: life is now.
+And we think the artist and sailor would be proud that today we live his mantra: Life is Now.

 (RIP Tasso!
-See you on the journey!)
+See you on the journey of souls!)